charlie-coleman/lindenmayer-system/README.md

 [Lindenmayer systems](https://en.wikipedia.org/wiki/L-system) are a method of modelling plants and generating fractals.

 This software is meant to facilitate rendering and capturing L-systems.
-It uses SDL2 & OpenGL to draw the L-system and can capture the resulting image in BMP format.
+It uses SDL2 & OpenGL to draw the L-system and can capture the resulting image in PNG format.

 Included is an example.ini configuration file.
 An ini must be provided that defines the window parameters, draw settings, and L-system definitions that the software will use.
-You can also provide an output filepath to which the BMP will be saved.
+You can also provide an output filepath to which the PNG will be saved.

 ### Synopsis